-It’s super, duper easy to make your own, homemade Vinaigrette Dressing.
-This easy salad dressing is way less expensive than store-bought, and you know exactly what goes into it.
+It’s super, duper easy to make your own homemade Vinaigrette Dressing.
+This vinaigrette is way less expensive than store-bought, and you know exactly what goes into it.

 I’ve always loved a good green salad.
 The thing is, I’ve never been able to find a premade salad dressing that I like.
 Most of them – especially store-bought oil and vinegar dressing – taste weird to me.